-Well hey there!
+Hey there new best buddy!
 I’m Kiri and I’m so glad we’ve found each other!
-If you want (or have) a micro homestead and you love DIY and gardening you should feel right at home here!
+If you answered yes to any of those five questions then you should feel right at home here!
+If I could sum myself up in just one sentence it would be this.
 I’m a just city girl who wishes she was a country girl, who is currently living in the suburbs.
+My own personal little mantra is #makefoodgrow.

 I have a house, a husband, one kid and a car that I don’t drive.
 I’m the one person I know that doesn’t and hasn’t ever had a driver’s license…unless you count the 365 I had because I could get that by taking a written test.
 Because I’m a nerd…and not having to actually drive a real car.